jyutzler/Bridge-Systems/system.md

 Opener rebids:

-   * 2♦ with no four-card major
+   * 2♦: no four-card major
-   * 2♥ with four or five hearts and less than five spades
+   * 2♥: four or five hearts and less than five spades
-   * 2♠ with five spades (possibly with four hearts) or four spades
+   * 2♠: five spades (possibly with four hearts) or four spades

 Responder's rebids after 2♥ or 2♠:
    * 2♠ (over 2♥): four spades, denies four hearts
    * 3♠ (over 2♥) or 3♥ (over 2♠): forcing raise, slam interest, requests cue bid
    * 3 of that major: invitational
-   * 4♦, 4♥ (over 2♠): unused
    * 4 of that major: signoff

 Responder's rebids after any response: